yanlin-tao/Team_Formation_Platform/doc/Final_Project_Report.md

 FOREIGN KEY (post_id) REFERENCES Post(post_id);
 ```

-## Technical challenges and advice
+## VIII.
+Technical challenges and advice

 **Ning Wei (ningwei3)**
 One major challenge we faced was ensuring that our backend could reliably connect to the database hosted on Google Cloud Platform (GCP).
 A Cloud SQL instance lives inside a controlled network environment.
 The backend cannot connect unless your client machine or server has an approved IP address.
 This resulted in significant time spent connecting everyone to the backend, and required extensive team communication.
 Our recommendation is to get this step right before starting the design and always remember to maintain effective team communication.